BOSTON — Imagine the East Coast’s largest cities mixing a brew of salt, motor oil, trash and grocery carts and dumping it into rivers and harbors.

 “People started discussing the environmental consequences of putting the snow in Casco Bay,” she said.
 “It just didn’t make sense.”

 The hazards of too much snow mixing with a lot of humanity were well evidenced by a blizzard that paralyzed New York after Christmas.
-Many pedestrians simply gave up trying to use the sidewalks, instead walking down the middle of partially plowed streets.
+Many pedestrians gave up trying to use the sidewalks, instead walking down the middle of partially plowed streets.
 Uncollected trash piled up for days.

 Ed Coletta of the Massachusetts Department of Environmental Protection cautioned that besides the junk that ends up in snow piles — everything from common trash to grocery carts — it can freeze in large chunks and threaten boat traffic.